 Site Allocation Policy Proposed Site 3: 35-37 and Car Park Leigham Court Road SW16 Land uses The site provides an opportunity for mixed-use development and is suitable for new housing with active ground floor town centre uses within the town centre boundary fronting onto Leigham Court Road.
-The site has potential to accommodate: approximately 30 to 35 self-contained residential units ground floor commercial floorspace within Class E within the town centre boundary Applicants are strongly encouraged to explore potential for comprehensive redevelopment with adjacent sites Affordable housing The affordable housing threshold is 50 per cent as the site is in public sector ownership.
+The site has potential to accommodate: approximately 25 to 30 self-contained residential units ground floor commercial floorspace within Class E within the town centre boundary Applicants are strongly encouraged to explore potential for comprehensive redevelopment with adjacent sites Affordable housing The affordable housing threshold is 50 per cent as the site is in public sector ownership.
 Social infrastructure The requirements of Local Plan Policy S2 in relation to new social infrastructure and assessment of anticipated impacts on existing social infrastructure should be addressed.
 Employment and skills Development should maximise local employment opportunities and help address skills deficits in the local population.
 This is to be achieved through meeting the requirements of Local Plan Policy ED15, including agreement of an Employment and Skills Plan.
 Digital connectivity Provision for digital connectivity infrastructure is required in accordance with Local Plan Policy T9 and London Plan Policy SI6.
 Heritage assets Development should preserve or enhance the significance (including setting) of all heritage assets.
-Redevelopment of the site's frontage should respond positively to the character of the adjoining Streatham High Road / Streatham Hill Conservation Area.
+Where heritage harm results proposals will be required to meet the requirements of the National Planning Policy Framework.
+Redevelopment of the site's frontage should respond positively to the character of the adjoining Streatham High Road/Streatham Hill Conservation Area.
 Care is required to preserve or enhance the setting of the Leigham Court Road (N) Conservation area, in particular the backdrops of nos.
 39 & 43 Leigham Court Road.
 No building behind the street frontage block should loom up from behind these buildings when viewed from the opposite side of the street within this Conservation Area.
-Building heights and views; townscape The site is not appropriate for a tall building.
-Redevelopment should respond to the height of existing buildings across the road to reinforce the character of the town centre.
-Development should also address the following principles: not compromise the future development potential of the single storey retail parade (nos.
-29, 31, 33 and 33a Leigham Court Road) or other adjacent sites, and should explore potential to bring sites forward together where possible respond positively to the adjacent SINC by maximising the opportunity for urban greening on the site and to enhance residential amenity areas high quality design to reflect that seen throughout the surrounding conservation areas use of brick is strongly encouraged to reinforce local distinctiveness and heritage settings provide a clear public front and a secure, resident-only rear to the site